epurdy/thepaleking/README.md

   knows about.
 These should inherit from Problem or TextProblem.

-* thepaleking/modalities: this is where we define the input and output layer of the network so that T2T can be agnostic about
+* thepaleking/modalities: this is where we define the input and output layer of the network so that the core T2T models can be agnostic about what data they're dealing with

 * thepaleking/models: this is where we define our own custom models.